 DMX Guide

-DMX Lighting Software for Beginners
+Best DMX Lighting Software for Beginners

-A first-show workflow for choosing software, patching fixtures, building safe looks, and adding music-reactive control without losing manual override.
+A first-show workflow for choosing beginner-friendly software, patching fixtures, building safe looks, and adding music-reactive control without losing manual override.

 Quick answer